lijom200/Lijo-Azure/README.md

-# Lijo-Azure
-This is repository created for practice purposes.
-Daily do practice for git and get familirized with git
+Another branch we created for a comparison